 She currently serves on the Executive Committee of the American Association of Applied Linguistics as well as the editorial boards of the journals Language Policy, Linguistic Landscape, Spanish as a Heritage Language, and Spanish in Context.

 Leeman is Director of Mason's online Graduate Certificate in Spanish Heritage Language Education, launching in Fall 2021.

-I'm currently working on a Spanish language edition of Speaking Spanish in the US: The Sociopolitics of Language (my 2020 book co-authored with Janet Fuller), a study on the construction and invisibilization of Latinx/o/as and Latin Americans in European censuses, and several projects related to critical, anti-racist pedagogies in Spanish heritage language education.
+I'm currently working on a study on the construction and invisibilization of Latinx/o/as and Latin Americans in European censuses, a chapter on the sociopolitics of language in the US, and several projects related to critical, anti-racist pedagogies in Spanish heritage language education.

-Leeman, J. & Fuller, J. (expected October 2021) Hablar español en Estados Unidos: La sociopolítica del lenguaje.
+Leeman, J. & Fuller, J. (2021) Hablar español en Estados Unidos: La sociopolítica del lenguaje.
 Multilingual Matters.

 Fuller, J. & Leeman, J. (2020) Speaking Spanish in the US: The Sociopolitics of Language.
 Multilingual Matters.